brian-guerrero/augie-catholic/src/pages/mass/index.md

 Ascension Chapel of Founder's Hall

+If you are interested in being a lector, please email Father Jeremy at jeremyfreehill@augustana.edu.

 ### Sacred Music Ministry

 Emily Christensen is our Sacred Music Director.
 It is her role to coordinate the music each week for Mass and to direct the choir.